nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(iterator.next());           // "{ value: undefined, done: true }"
 ```

 In this code, the generator has a `yield` statement followed by a `return` statement.
-The `return` indicates that there are no more values to come and so the rest of the `yield` statements will not execute (they are unreachable).
+The `return` indicates that there are no more values to come, and so the rest of the `yield` statements will not execute (they are unreachable).

 You can also specify a return value that will end up in the `value` field of the returned object.
 For example: